-The web is a growing platform to host online browser-based games that users can play from anywhere and anytime around the world.
-Gone are the days when web-only supported plain old 2D based games.
-Now, with the growing technology, you can create exciting graphics-rich online games.
+The web is a growing platform to host online browser-based games that users can play from anywhere and anytime worldwide.
+Gone are the days when web-only supported plain old 2D-based games.
+With the growing technology, you can create exciting graphics-rich online games.

-In this article, we will see discuss various ways and tools to make a web game in Python.
-With these tools, you will be able to build a game that runs on any modern-day browser.
+This article will discuss various ways and tools to make a web game in Python.
+With these tools, you can build a game on any browser.

-Before getting started, let’s first see why you should target the online browser games market.
+Before starting, let’s first see why you should target the online browser games market.

 Why Should You Target Online Browser Games?